yahoo/react-i13n/README.md

 * [fluxible.io](http://fluxible.io/) - [fluxible](https://github.com/yahoo/fluxible) site integrating `react-i13n` and [react-i13n-ga](https://github.com/kaesonho/react-i13n-ga).

 ## Set ENV during CI process
-We check `process.env.NODE_ENV !== 'production'` to determine if we should do some action like print out warning massage, that means it's recommended to use tools like `envify` as part of your build process to strip out non-production code for production build.
+We check `process.env.NODE_ENV !== 'production'` to determine if we should do some action like print out warning message, that means it's recommended to use tools like `envify` as part of your build process to strip out non-production code for production build.

 ### With Webpack